"Decolonizing Technologies, Reprogramming Education"

 Plenary: Jules Arita Koostachin (20 Mar)

-We are excited to confirm that Jules Arita Koostachin (MoshKeKo Cree, Attawapiskat First Nation; Social Justice Institute, University of British Columbia) is scheduled to give a plenary presentation the morning of Friday, May 17th.
-The title of the talk is, “MooNaHaTihKaaSiWew: Unearthing Spirit.”
+We are excited to confirm that Jules Arita Koostachin (MoshKeKo Cree, Attawapiskat First Nation; Social Justice Institute, University of British Columbia) is scheduled to give the opening plenary at HASTAC 2019 on Thursday, May 16th.
+The title of the plenary is, “MooNaHaTihKaaSiWew: Unearthing Spirit.”
 Here’s a description of it: “The relationship between Indigenous ways of being and story resonate with collective and personal meaning, thus a comprehension of Indigenous epistemological approaches to our stories is fundamental in understanding how Indigenous documentary intersects with our positionality as Indigenous documentarists.
 Indigenous methodologies and documentary methods are intertwined, and documentary as a storytelling practice has proven to be an effective and powerful form of knowledge exchange, where we as storytellers have created socio-political change by shifting ways of thinking and humanizing our lived experiences.
 MooNaHaTihKaaSiWew as an InNiNeWak framework allows for an examination of the significance of our own their/herstories and cultural positionality, and how we begin to assert and articulate our stories ourselves, in turn providing an alterNATIVE perspective.”
 Check out more of Jules’s work: askiBOYZ.com and the short films, PLACEnta, NiiSoTeWak, and OshKiKiShiKaw, which is embedded below.

 Plenary: Elizabeth LaPensée (8 Mar)